 Now, that may be one extreme case.
 However, I know of contractors who have completed works and are still waiting for payment after 6 months.
 It is wrong!

 The Chocolate Bar Story

-> If I walked in to a shop and picked up a bar of chocolate.
-I ask the shop owner the price and he tells me 85p.
+If I walked into a shop and picked up a bar of chocolate.
+I ask the shop owner for the price and he tells me 85p.
 I then peel back the wrapper and eat it.
-Thinking that I am ‘big-hearted’ I then proceed to offer the shop owner 40p and after much argument I walk out of the shop.
+Thinking that I am ‘big-hearted’ I then proceed to offer the shop owner 40p and after much argument, I walk out of the shop.
 He then chases me because he wants his additional 45p.
 After an hour of discussion I have worn him down and I promise to come back later and pay the rest.
 He has my telephone number and calls me again and again and again.

-> This may not be a brilliant analogy but I hope you understand from the story the frustration that many sub-contractors experience every day within our industry.
+This may not be a brilliant analogy but I hope you understand from the story the frustration that many sub-contractors experience every day within our industry.

 There appears to be a couple of ‘sores’ within the industry that evoke much debate.
 One is about payment terms or rather the manipulation of payment terms.
 Another related issue is the question of ‘Retentions’ And, for the uninitiated, retention is money held by the Employer/Client as a safeguard against defects which may subsequently develop and which the Contractor may fail to remedy.
 This issue can be contentious and I will be asking a friend of mine to write a Guest Blog on the issue soon.
 The other issue is about PQQ (Pre-Qualification Questionnaires) which runs on like a stream gaining momentum.
 I have already written about this issue before and you can read further by clicking on this link.
 Construction PQQ

 If you are a contractor and having problems resolving payment issues I would recommend you contact